A deeper understanding of carrying capacity

 _______

 Have we exceeded the earth's carrying capacity for humans?
 Many observers conclude there is no way to answer the question with any confidence.
 I believe their view stems from an assumption which fails to hold up to analysis.
-It is the common notion that, through human ingenuity, we've been able, through the course of history, to increase carrying capacity.
+It is the common notion that, through human ingenuity, we've regularly been able through the course of history to increase carrying capacity.

-This idea is based on the correct observation that the advent of agriculture and our later use of fossil fuels were central among those developments which allowed us to grow the human population as enormously as we have.
+This idea stems in part from the correct observation that the advent of agriculture and our later use of fossil fuels were central among those developments which allowed us to grow the human population as enormously as we have.
 It does not follow, however, that these developments increased carrying capacity.

 The error here is in failing to account properly for overshoot.
-Animal populations regularly overshoot or grow beyond carrying capacity.
+It is well established that animal populations sometimes overshoot or grow beyond carrying capacity.
 It is simple enough to demonstrate this has happened with the human population.
-Agriculture and fossil fuels have not increased carrying capacity; they have merely led to our overshooting it, supported by what William Catton calls "phantom carrying capacity."
+Agriculture and fossil fuels have not increased carrying capacity; they have merely led to our overshooting it, our numbers supported entirely by what William Catton calls "phantom carrying capacity."
 It is not carrying capacity at all, and is only temporary.
 [1]

-This is especially easy to see with regard to oil depletion.
-Oil is a finite resource.
-Relying on it, therefore, to support global food production can only be temporary.
+This is especially easy to see with regard to fossil fuel depletion.
+Fossil fuels are a finite resource.
+Relying on them, therefore, to support global food production can only be temporary.

-But here are two less widely recognized observations which also support my point: First, agriculture as we know it has always been unsustainable.
+But there are some less widely recognized observations which also support my point.
+(Recall here the definition of overshoot referenced above.)
+First, agriculture as we know it has always been unsustainable.
 It has brought with it soil erosion and an inevitable depletion of soil nutrients at rates far faster than their natural rates of renewal.
 This is comparable to our depletion of finite resources such as oil.
 It may have taken ten thousand years for us to see this, but that is barely an eye blink in human history.
-[2]
+[2] [3]

-Second, consider that none of the processes which have allowed our numbers to explode has come without cost to the web of life.
+Second, consider that none of the processes that have allowed our numbers to explode has come without progressive cost to the web of life.
 We know well enough about the environmental impacts of extracting and burning fossil fuels.
 Less discussed is the cost of agriculture to other species.
-Cultivation agriculture means the elimination of all life from a piece of land, turning it then exclusively to human use.
-[3] [4] Multiply this by over a billion hectares and we see clearly how agriculture has been the primary driver of the Sixth Mass Extinction of species in Earth's history, the direct destruction of Earth's life support systems.
+Cultivation agriculture means the elimination of all life from a piece of land, turning it then exclusively to human use via one or a few crops.
+[4] [5] Multiply this by over a billion hectares and we see clearly how agriculture has been the primary driver of today's highly accelerated extinction rates.
+These extinctions are believed by many experts to signal a Sixth Mass Extinction of species in Earth's history.
+This is the direct destruction of Earth's life support systems.
+Indeed, it is well accepted that this extinction event began (or entered a new, accelerated phase) upon the human transition to agriculture.

 Not only have we not increased carrying capacity, we have decreased it.
 It's simple ecology.
 We depend on the web of life for our own survival.
 When a species consumes resources faster than they are renewed, degrading the habitat on which it depends, it erodes carrying capacity.